-When it comes to skincare-makeup hybrids, it’s hard know how seriously to the take the skincare part.
+When it comes to skincare-makeup hybrids, it’s hard to know how seriously to take the skincare part.
 Is your skin really soaking up the complexion-benefiting ingredients?
 Or is it really just makeup, only slightly less makeup-y?
 Never has the question been more pressing than with BB cream.
 You wear it, essentially, as face makeup to camouflage imperfections.
-Does that mean you should treat like foundation and wear it with face primer?
-We thought it best to turn to the experts on this one, so we polled some of the industry’s best makeup artists.
-It turns out the answer is not black and white.
-Here’s what they had to say:
+Does that mean you should treat it as a foundation and wear it with a face primer?
+To get some answers, we turned to the experts.

 Ahead, check out a step-by-step guide on how to apply BB cream the right way.

 "I always prepare the skin before applying anything with a tint to it," says makeup artist Ricky Wilson, whose client roster includes Nina Dobrev, Emmy Rossum, and Joy Bryant.
 “Lots of people confuse BB creams with a tinted moisturizer, and although BB cream has skin-improving benefits, I have found that they go on heavier than I like without adding something lightweight first."
 So don't skip whatever skincare steps you normally use before makeup (especially not SPF).
 "Stick to the rule of always prep before you paint," says Wilson.

 The "BB" in BB cream is an abbreviation for "beauty balm," although other variations, like "blemish balm," exist.
 It refers to the general perfecting power in these creams while still not being a full-fledged foundation product.

 Choose Your Product